 — CCAR Resolution on Elections Reform, 2001

-Our Civic Engagement Campaign is our top priority through November.
+Our Civic Engagement Campaign continues to be a top priority.

-We are joining the Religious Action Center’s national effort to engage all congregations in reaching for 100% voter participation in the coming election.
+We will also be joining the Religious Action Center’s renewed national effort to engage all congregations in reaching for 100% voter participation in the coming election.

 This is a nonpartisan campaign; we believe all should be empowered to vote, regardless of political affiliation.
 Through trainings and written materials, we are encouraging every congregation to form a team to help register voters, build commitment and community spirit around this civic right, and to follow-up to make sure people know how, where, and when to get to the polls.